LittleHaku/ReversiAI/documentation/weekly_reports/week4.md

 ## Next week

 - Make the heuristics differentiate early and late game.
-- I may try to implement a menu, but the main focus it's on the AI.I
+- I may try to implement a menu, but the main focus it's on the AI.
+- Find another way to execute the minimax without making game copies